sharifrahim/onboard/README.md

 # Company Onboarding System

-A Spring Boot application that manages company onboarding workflow using **Spring State Machine** with a **Registry Pattern** for strategy-based validation and execution.
+A Spring Boot application that manages company onboarding workflow using **Spring State Machine** with a **Registry Pattern** for strategy-based validation and execution, plus a **Type-Based Approval System** for processing different approval workflows.

 ## 🚀 Overview

 This application provides a robust onboarding system for companies with multi-step approval processes.
-It leverages Spring State Machine for workflow management and implements a flexible strategy pattern for handling different onboarding steps.
+It leverages Spring State Machine for workflow management, implements a flexible strategy pattern for handling different onboarding steps, and features an extensible approval processing system with type-based routing.

 ## 🏗️ Architecture